Tweet of the Day: A Window Seat

-Most of the dialog comes in bits and pieces, an snatch of conversation between scientist, the radio chatter of enemy soldiers or the odd bit of graffiti on a wall.
+Most of the dialog comes in bits and pieces, a snatch of conversation between scientist, the radio chatter of enemy soldiers or the odd bit of graffiti on a wall.
 By themselves they are barely unnoticeable, but embedded into the fabric of the game and it deepens the atmosphere.
-The game designers use of oblique references and short dialog responses (to the protagonist/player) to give color to the situations.
-The scientist are your co-workers, the soldiers are not mindless animations, the environment is alive warning signs and prerecorded voices.
+The game designer uses oblique references and short dialog responses (to the protagonist/player) to give color to the situations.
+The scientist are your co-workers, the soldiers are not mindless animations, the environment comes alive with warning signs and prerecorded voices.
 They are placed carefully in a way that both heightens and blends with the environment.
 It is not what is said or read but where and how that matters.

 Again, less is more.